Conservation

 Platform Earth

-Engagement in ecological activism, conservation and philanthropy have always been part of his life and increasingly at the core of his practice.
-He recently founded Platform Earth, an arts and environment organisation bringing artists, scientists and change-makers together to address the art industry’s carbon emissions.
+Engagement in ecological activism, conservation, and philanthropy has always been central to Sesti’s life and increasingly at the core of his practice.
+In 2017, he co-founded Platform Earth with Mollie Dent Brocklehurst, an arts and environment organisation that brings artists, scientists, and change-makers together to address the art industry’s carbon emissions.
+The programme commissions artworks born out of collaboration between artists and scientists, raising public awareness by connecting the heart of our cities to the sublime wonders of the biosphere.

-The first project in our program is Petroc Sesti’s Tree Beacon, a sculpture created from laser scans of an iconic rainforest buttress tree in Sumatra, Indonesia.
-To make the piece he collaborated with scientists using a laser scanning technology that quantifies the amount of carbon locked in the complex system of the rainforest.
+The first project in the Platform Earth programme, Tree Beacon, was created from laser scans of an iconic rainforest buttress tree in Sumatra, Indonesia.
+In collaboration with scientists using laser scanning technology, the sculpture quantifies the amount of carbon stored in the complex rainforest system.
+Tree Beacon was launched in support of the World Land Trust during their 30th anniversary celebration in London, attended by patron Sir David Attenborough.